apassal/nexmo-developer/_tutorials/reports/create-report.md

 ---
-title: Create a report
+title: Create a report using the command line
+description: In this step you learn how to create a report using the command line tool, curl.
 ---

-# Create a report
+# Create a Report

 To create a report, you send a `POST` request to `https://api.nexmo.com/v2/reports`.
 The parameters that you include in the request will determine which records are returned.